Reform continues: Head Start grant applicants under review

 In the New Year, OHS will begin to reach out to applicants who pass both phases of the review process.
 At that time, we will engage in negotiations to make final determinations about awards in each of the competitive service areas.
 In the spring of 2013, when the negotiation process is complete, OHS will release the names of the awarded applicants, an abstract of their application and the summary of panel comments for their awarded application.
 OHS will then begin working with successful applicants on transition activities to ensure they are prepared to begin operations when their five-year Head Start and Early Head Start grants are awarded on July 1, 2013.

 Because Head Start grant competitions are unique among other federal grant competitions, OHS established an interactive applicant support website.
 This site offers a robust collection of resources to provide a deeper understanding of the Head Start and Early Head Start programs, the funding process, and the evaluation criteria.
-In addition, you can find the list of Head Start grantees designated to compete, the link to forecasted grant opportunities, and up-to-the-minute Administration for Children and Families policy decisions impacting competition on this site.
+In addition, you can find the list of Head Start grantees designated to compete, the link to forecasted grant opportunities, and up-to-the-minute Administration for Children and Families policy decisions impacting competition.

 Based on my experience working in a local Head Start program, I know how it feels to have many regulations coming from Washington, DC.
 I also know that change is hard.
 I understand that many Head Start providers are getting calls from parents and community partners asking what this “Designation Renewal System” regulation means.